 Johns Creek, GA 30097

-The Radiation Therapy program is accredited by the Joint Review Committee on Education in Radiological Technology (JRCERT)
+Saint Louis University's radiation therapy program is accredited by the Joint Review Committee on Education in Radiological Technology (JRCERT).

 20 N. Wacker Drive, Suite 2850